mose/cogbot/README.md

 * git notifications pushed on the channel
 * redmine issues polled from redmine and announced
-* commands to ask rubygems or stack overflow
+* commands to ask google, rubygems or stack overflow
 * the urban dictionary to make us laugh
+* a twitter search plugin
+* a trello webhooks listener
 * and some other more or less used features

 ## Installation